-Effective October 1, 2015, in order to operate a vessel that is engaged in tubing or water skiing you must; (1) be at least 16 years old; (2) hold a valid U.S. Coast Guard-issued vessel operator license or a valid boating certificate issued by CT, MA, NH, NY or RI; and (3) have a CT Safe Water Skiing Endorsement issued by DEEP.
+Effective October 1, 2015, in order to operate a vessel that is engaged in water skiing you must:

+- Be at least 16 years old - Hold a valid U.S. Coast Guard-issued vessel operator license or a valid boating certificate issued by CT, MA, NH, NY or RI - Have a Connecticut Safe Water Skiing Endorsement issued by DEEP.